defencedigital/moduk-service-manual/src/service-assessments/check-the-code-of-conduct.md

   url: "/service-assessments/"
 ---

-In the Ministry of Defence, you are expected to give feedback in a kind and respectful way.
+You are expected to give feedback in a kind and respectful way.

 If you do not follow this code of conduct, you might be asked to leave a session.